Meta-Yu/Yu-Intern-Project-Enhancing-3D-Data-Curation-and-Evaluation/README.md

   - point_clouds_evaluations.py: evaluate the point clouds estimated by DUSt3R
   - ego_exo4d_mask.py: extract frames and masks information for Ego-Exo 4D

-## 3. code for running inference using DUSt3R are saved in folder `COLMAP`:
+## 3. code for running inference using COLMAP are saved in folder `COLMAP`:
 - The repo for `COLMAP` has the following structures:
 ```md
 ├── main/ # main code